Jarmos-san/hugo-blog/content/privacy-policy.md

 ## Grievance Complaints

-In accordance with [Information Technology Act, 2000][IT Act] and rules made there under, the name and contact details of the individual to share your grievance complaints are provided below:
+In accordance with [Information Technology Act, 2000][it act] and rules made there under, the name and contact details of the individual to share your grievance complaints are provided below:

 ```shell
 Mr. Somraj Saha